In an auditorium at the National Constitution Center Tuesday filled with people ready to talk about "smarter cities," I felt a little dumb.

 Philadelphia ranked 84th out of 100 cities with only 12.8 percent of its residents from the age group most capable of hoisting a skilled anchor.
 That puts the city on par with Detroit; Dayton, Ohio; and Buffalo, N.Y.
 "Not the most dynamic of company to be in," Eichel said.

 So what appeals to the 25- to 34-year-olds?
-Desirable urban lifestyle and job opportunities.
+Desirable urban lifestyle and the availability of job opportunities.
 Eichel said we're one for two on that count.
-Employment in the city slumped to 651,000 jobs in 2009, after three flat years at 662,000.
+Employment in the city slumped to 651,000 jobs in 2009, after three flat years at the 662,000 level.

 But can the hospitals and universities that account for 32 percent of the city's current labor force really continue to expand at the pace they have for the last decade?
 I don't see how that's possible.